paperclip/clean_code_perf/README.md

 * MultiCollection - storing each shape type in its own vector, that was 4x faster than the original, and faster than the TotalAreaUnion consistently.

+The parallel and TBB approaches are much faster - but do use multiple cores to achieve this.

 Testing
 =======